 This time they’re not equal in that valuations began the year at an elevated

-Back to the monthly data, prices did pull back, but that’s reasonable at this time of year:
+Back to the monthly data, prices did pull back, but that’s reasonable

 No evidence yet that the recent rate rise is taking a big bite, but

 bounce was a no-show; let’s see what happens as the year begins.

 Some more graphs are below, for those who want to get into the weeds…

 Figure 4 vs the last figure